ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 ## Choosing Type

 Identifiers are in a state of limbo as of this writing, and type is not generally understood.
-The following will clarify.
+Failure to comply with the following will result in lower-quality data, will prevent discovery of the record and related data, and will prevent full integration in the [Extended Specimen Network](https://doi.org/10.1093/biosci/biz140).

 ### Local Identifiers